typelevel/cats-effect/site/src/main/tut/datatypes/resource.md

 Resource.liftF(IO.pure("World")).use(greet).unsafeRunSync
 ```

-Note that resource acquisition cannot be canceled, so if you lift a long-running `F[A]` to `Resource` and cancel the `use` call while it runs,
+Note that resource acquisition cannot be canceled, so if you lift a long running `F[A]` into `Resource` and cancel the `use` call while it runs,
 the program will wait until that `F[A]` completes.

 For example, if you do this: